ryoshahid-sys/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Import the required libraries and prepare the dataset with input features and target values (house price and number of occupants).
+1. Import the required libraries and prepare the dataset with input features and target values (house price and number of occupants).
-2.Split the dataset into training and testing sets and apply feature scaling using StandardScaler.
+2. Split the dataset into training and testing sets and apply feature scaling using StandardScaler.

-3.Initialize and train the SGD Regressor models using the training data.
+3. Initialize and train the SGD Regressor models using the training data.

-4.Predict house price and number of occupants for test and new inputs, evaluate performance using Mean Squared Error, and display the results.
+4. Predict house price and number of occupants for test and new inputs, evaluate performance using Mean Squared Error, and display the results.

 ## Program:
 ```